Neuron guide

 2. local build

-In order to build a container image locally on the login node of the Neuron system, you must first apply for the use of fakeroot through the KISTI homepage > Technical Support > Consultation Application with the following information.
+To build a container image locally on the Neuron system's login node, you must first apply for fakeroot usage by submitting a request through KISTI website > Technical Support > Consultation Request with the following details.

 [image build command]